kavish-s/Chat-Application/README.md

 - `encryption.py`: Contains the AES encryption and decryption methods.
 - `server.py`: The server-side script.
 Handles multiple clients, performs RSA key generation, and logs messages.
 - `client.py`: The client-side script.
 Connects to the server, handles AES key generation, and sends/receives encrypted messages.
+- `LICENSE`: Contains the licensing information for the project.

 ## How to Run